lowrycito/handbook/pages/study-manual-general-handbook-8-elders-quorum.md

 report on his responsibilities.

 The elders quorum president also receives guidance from the bishop, who is the presiding officer in the ward.
 They meet regularly.
-They discuss the work of salvation and exaltation, including the service of ministering brothers.
+They discuss their efforts in God’s work of salvation and exaltation, including the service of ministering brothers.
 They also discuss (1) the progress and needs of ward members and (2) elders quorum meetings, instruction, and activities.

 8.3.2